Out of stock

 The Applied Tactics series rotates curriculum with each class, and as such every class will dictate specific equipment.
 Read the packing list and course description very carefully before arriving.
 This program makes frequent use of UTM and Simunition brand Non Lethal Training Ammunition, in which case the cost of ammunition will be included in the cost of tuition.
 We train in all weather conditions, so dress and prepare accordingly.

-In the Close Quarter Battle class, we will train on the following topics:
+In the Counter Ambush class, we will train on the following topics:

 You will need: